phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 - [ ] Ensure job description is specific

-        Often job descriptions are generic and all sound the same, which can you offer differently to other companies?
+        Often job descriptions are generic and all sound the same, it's important to provide as much detail as possible, a generic job description can be a deterrent to an applicant.

 - [ ] Be comfortable with text communication

-        Don't immediately insist on a phone call after making initial contact with the potential interviewee, consider different communication preference methods, be more amenable to the person
+        Don't immediately insist on a phone call after making initial contact with the potential interviewee, consider different communication preference methods, be more amenable to the persons differing communication needs.

-- [ ] gives details to accommodations for remote working for disabilities, publish clearly and publicly
+        Not everybody feels comfortable talking on the phone immediately.

+- [ ] Ensure company disability policies and diversity policies are clearly published and shared with the candidate

-        If you're advertising for hybrid or office work, ensure those with disabilities will not be put off because accommodations have not been publish and reasonable adjustments.  **right-to-work
+        If you're advertising for hybrid or office work, ensure those with disabilities will not be put off because accommodations have not been publish and reasonable adjustments.

+        A candidate should not have to explicitly ask to see such policies beforehand, they should be visible and easy to find.

 - [ ] Don't expect an immediate response